Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Commercial partnerships.
 Factom announced a number of commercial partnerships throughout 2017, including arrangements with businesses such as iSoftStone, Smartrac, DataYes and Intrinio.
-It also received a $500,000 grant from the Bill and Melinda Gates Foundation to build a proof-of-concept prototype of a digitized medical record system for remote developing areas and a US Department of Homeland Security grant to advance the security of digital identity for Internet of Things (IoT) devices.
+It also received a USD$500,000 grant from the Bill and Melinda Gates Foundation to build a proof-of-concept prototype of a digitized medical record system for remote developing areas and a US Department of Homeland Security grant to advance the security of digital identity for Internet of Things (IoT) devices.

 By thoroughly researching all aspects of Factom and Factoids, you’ll be able to make an informed decision about whether to buy FCT.